Russia Registers 25 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 25 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

-The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 25 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 15 truce breaches, the Russian Defense Ministry said on Wednesday
+The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 25 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded four truce breaches, the Russian Defense Ministry said on Friday

-MOSCOW (UrduPoint News / Sputnik - 05th February, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 25 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 15 truce breaches, the Russian Defense Ministry said on Wednesday.
+MOSCOW (UrduPoint News / Sputnik - 07th February, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 25 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded four truce breaches, the Russian Defense Ministry said on Friday.

-"The Russian side of the Russian-Turkish commission reviewing issues related to ceasefire violations has registered 25 cases of firing in the [Syrian] provinces: 11 in Latakia, eight in Idlib and six in Hama.
-The Turkish side has registered 15 cases of ceasefire violations in the [Syrian] provinces: 11 in Aleppo and four in Idlib," the ministry said in its daily bulletin published on Facebook.
+"The Russian side of the Russian-Turkish commission reviewing issues related to ceasefire violations has registered 25 cases of firing in the [Syrian] provinces: 11 in Latakia, eight in Hama and six in Idlib.
+The Turkish side has registered four cases of firing in Idlib," the ministry said in its daily bulletin.

-There were no humanitarian operations conducted by the ministry's center for Syria's reconciliation over the given period.

-Meanwhile, over 1,100 Syrian refugees have returned home from neighboring Jordan and Lebanon over the past 24 hours, according to the bulletin published on Facebook by the defense ministry.
+Meanwhile, over 953 Syrian refugees have returned home from neighboring Jordan and Lebanon over the past 24 hours, according to the defense ministry.

-"Over the past day, in total 1,121 people returned to the Syrian Arab Republic from the territory of foreign states: 155 people, including 47 women and 79 children, from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints; and 966 people, including 290 women and 493 children, from Jordan via the Nasib checkpoint," the ministry said.
+"Over the past day, in total 953 people returned to the Syrian Arab Republic from the territory of foreign states: 248 people, including 75 women and 126 children, from Lebanon via the Jdaydet-Yabus and Talkalakh checkpoints; and 705 people, including 212 women and 360 children, from Jordan via the Nasib checkpoint," the ministry said.